svsvenu/svsvenu.github.io/_posts/2018-05-15-Native docker and openshift.md

 ## Introduction

 The application is a simple rest end point hosted by camel that uses netty as its http layer.
-It returns the string "Hello world" when invoked.
-Notice that its not a applicaton that is "deployed" on a server in fact it comes bundled with an http layer, a la spring boot.
+It returns the string "Hello world" when invoked.it's not a applicaton that is "deployed" on a server in fact it comes bundled with an http layer, a la spring boot.
 The maven file for this project has three plugins that

 - Create a runnable jar
-- Creates a docker image and pushes it on to docker hub
+- Create a docker image and push it up to docker hub
-- Pulls down the docker image from docker hub and pushes it to open shift and creates a route
+- Pull down the docker image from docker hub and run it on open shift, also create a route

 ## The bundler